ankitdhall/torchsmith/README.md

 - [ ] Experiment with learning rate schedulers
 - [ ] No-code way to train using declarative YAML config
+- [x] Experiment with VAEs
-- [ ] Experiment with VQ-VAE
+- [x] Experiment with VQ-VAEs
 - [ ] Support LoRA and fine-tuning utilities
-- [ ] Find bigger GPUs and experiment on larger datasets
+- [ ] Find bigger GPUs and extend to larger datasets
 - [ ] Experiment with different positional embeddings